sametcankosegit/burger_order/README.md

 # Burger Order

 Hello again!
-I'm here to help you with your new burger ordering application.
-The main menu design is ready, and we're still working on the registration and login processes.
-There are many more exciting features we'll be adding to the app.
-Stay tuned for more updates!
+I am sharing a new application with all of you.
+I am developing a burger ordering app.
+The main menu design is ready, and we are currently working on the registration and login processes.
+There are many more exciting features that I will be adding to the app.
+Stay tuned for updates!